Scholarships in Semiconductor Device Engineering

 - Is enrolled full time in an electrical and computer engineering baccalaureate program at Texas Tech University

 - Will be enrolled full-time for each semester receiving a scholarship.

 - Demonstrates financial need, defined for undergraduate students by the U.S. Department of Education rules for need-based Federal financial aid. (submitted FASFA).

 - Completed ECE 3302 prior to award semester.

-- Student completes on-line S-SDE Application form by May 1, 2013.
+- Student submits application to Tim.Dallas@ttu.edu by May 2, 2014.
 Application requires a current resume (1-2 pages in PDF format).

 - Semifinalists will be selected and the faculty designated as references will be asked to fill out a confidential rating sheet for the applicant.

-- Program and scholarships begin for the Fall 2013 semester.
+- Program and scholarships begin in the Fall 2014 semester.

 The scholarships will be highly competitive and provide generous support.
 Therefore, the performance of the awardees is expected to be commensurate.
 Recipients of the scholarships will be required to make good progress through their academic program.
 Although a scholarship is awarded for 2 semesters, the recipient will be evaluated after the first semester.
 Poor performance will result in the second semester award being rescinded.
 Awardees will take a 1-hour seminar class that will provide structure for mentorship and additional training.
 Faculty and student mentors will help awardees select appropriate coursework (ECE and other electives), projects, and internships.

 For more information, see our Frequently Asked Questions page